firefox35/my-full-template/README.md

 ## Project Description

-The project is to learn HTML and to styling it with CSS along with understanding to use GitHub to store your code in central location and preview a live version online.
+The project is to learn HTML and styling with CSS along with understanding to use GitHub to store your code in central location and preview a live version online.

 ## Technology